 Tsubaki also benefits from visiting 4th, 5th, 6th and 7th Dan sensei from the UK, Korea and Japan, which inspires and develops Tsubaki's club members.

-Club members regularly compete in national tournaments, and we run squad training sessions for those members who wish to be considered for the club teams.
+Club members regularly compete in national tournaments, and we run special training sessions for those members who wish to be considered for the club teams.

 A beginners 8 week course is run once a year for those who have a desire to learn.